-A good photographer makes several decisions when setting up for a shot.
-Among the most important are the 3 exposure settings; ISO, shutter speed and aperture.
-Adjusting any one of these can reduce or increase the amount of light that hits the camera’s sensor, depending on the situation.
-This seems straightforward, however while changing the aperture can increase or decrease light, it can also change the depth of field, which has a significant impact on an image.
+A good photographer makes several decisions when setting up for a shot including the aperture setting.
+Adjusting the aperture can reduce or increase the amount of light that hits the camera’s sensor.
+This seems straightforward, however changing the aperture will also change the depth of field which has a significant impact on an image.
 Aperture settings are expressed as numbers with the letter ‘f’ in front of them, such as f4 or f16.
-The smaller the number, the wider the aperture.
+The smaller the number, the wider the aperture, as illustrated above.
 F4 is a wider aperture than say, f8 and f8 is wider than f16.
-If a photographer wants to increase the amount of light coming through the lens, she can adjust the aperture from f16 to f8, for example.
-But this will also greatly affect depth of field.
+The wider the aperture, the greater the amount of light that comes through.
+For example, adjusting the aperture from f16 to f8 increases the aperture size, thus increasing the light entering the camera.
+However, this change will also greatly affect depth of field.

 What is depth of field?
-Depth of field or DOF is the distance between the nearest and farthest object that are within focus and adequately sharp within the image.
+Depth of field or DOF is the distance between the nearest and farthest objects that are within focus and adequately sharp throughout the image.
 A shallow DOF is a relatively small distance whereas a deep DOF is a relatively large distance.
-Take a look at the image above taken in northern Michigan where the foreground tree is several feet away from the trees in the background.
+Take a look at the image above where the foreground tree is several feet away from the trees in the background.
 For this, a deep DOF works well.
 Now look at the bird image below, shot on the Anhinga Trail in Everglades National Park.
 Here a shallow DOF is better because it allows the bird to be sharp and in focus but keeps the background out of focus.

-Aperture.
-Widening the aperture (i.e., going from f16 to f8) will decrease DOF; making background and foreground objects appear more out of focus.
-For example, the two images below were shot at different apertures.
+The following images provide a comparison between f8 and f16 aperture settings.
 Noticeably different between the two is the background appearance.
 A wider aperture (f8) and shallower DOF made the background look blurry in the top image, where as more detail can be seen when using a narrow aperture (f16) or greater DOF in the bottom image.

 Focal length.
-In short, the greater the focal length (as with a telephoto lens), the lower the DOF and vice versa, the shorter the focal length (as with a wide angle lens), the greater the DOF.
-Take a look again at the first two images above.
-A wide angle lens at a focal length of 22 mm captured the Michigan river scene, whereas the Anhinga Trail image was taken with a telephoto lens at 240 mm.
+In short, the greater the focal length (as with a telephoto lens), the lower the DOF.
+The shorter the focal length (as with a wide angle lens), the greater the DOF.
+The river scene above was shot with a wide angle lens at a focal length of 22 mm, whereas the bird image was taken with a telephoto lens at 240 mm.
 An aperture of f11 was used for both.

 When should you use a shallow DOF?

 Shooting wildlife.
 When photographing wildlife, we often want the emphasis placed on the animal and not its surroundings.
-The image below is another anhinga bird where the background is very busy.
-With a wide aperture (f5.6) and big focal length (400 mm), the DOF was shallow enough to blur out the background foliage, thus minimizing the contrast noise.
+The background in the image below was cluttered with grass.
+With a wide aperture (f5.6) and big focal length (400 mm), the DOF was shallow enough to blur out the grass, thus minimizing the contrast noise.